Adobe-Marketing-Cloud/aep-sdks-documentation/alpha/experience-platform-extension/schema-creation.md

 ## Commerce

-For the most part, you only need to be concerned with the ExperienceEvent Commerce Details mixin, as the Experience Platform mobile extension automatically collects application and environment details for each experience event.
+For the most part, you only need to be concerned with the ExperienceEvent Commerce Details mixin, as the Experience Platform Mobile extension automatically collects application and environment details for each experience event.

 The [ExperienceEvent Commerce Details](https://github.com/adobe/xdm/blob/1c22180490558e3c13352fe3e0540cb7e93c69ca/docs/reference/context/experienceevent-commerce.schema.md) mixin defines a `Commerce` object and a `ProductListItemsItem` object.
 The `Commerce` object lets you specify which actions are happening on a list of `ProductListItemsItem`s.